AT&T Mobility: Coverage

 As a result of its formation through mergers and acquisitions, as well as the rapid technological change in the wireless industry, AT&T operates the second-largest digital voice and data network within its United States footprint.
-The core technology standard for the AT&T Mobility wireless network is called GSM.
-Much of the AT&T network footprint now supports 4G and uses LTE/LTE-Advanced for simultaneous packet switched voice and data communications.
+AT&T's network footprint supports 4G and uses LTE/LTE-Advanced for simultaneous packet switched voice and data communications.
 AT&T is also in the process of rolling out its 5G network based on the NR specification.

 Cingular, the predecessor to AT&T, supported legacy D-AMPS/TDMA and analog wireless networks.
 In March 2006, Cingular announced that these networks would be shut down by February 2008.
 As of March 31, 2007, Cingular ended TDMA supported for GoPhone (pre-paid) customers.
-On February 18, 2008, AT&T Mobility officially ended service on their AMPS and TDMA network, except for in areas previously operated by Dobson Communications; the Dobson AMPS and TDMA network was shut down March 1, 2008.
+On July 15, 2007, AT&T TDMA on 1900 MHz was retired, while TDMA on 850 MHz remained.
+On February 18, 2008, AT&T Mobility officially ended service on their AMPS and remaining TDMA network, except for in areas previously operated by Dobson Communications; the Dobson AMPS and TDMA network was shut down March 1, 2008.
 Networks formerly operated by AT&T predecessors including Cingular also include various paging services and the Cingular Interactive division, which became Velocita Wireless.
 Velocita was later purchased by Sprint Nextel.
-AT&T also offered Enhanced Push To Talk (PTT) services on smart phones.
+AT&T also offered Enhanced Push To Talk (PTT) services on smartphones.
 The original PTT service was sunset.

 The AT&T wireless data network began in 2002 as a Cingular initiative called "Project Genesis" that involved a GPRS overlay of the entire wireless network.
 Project Genesis was completed by the end of 2004.
 Later, this network was upgraded to EDGE across the GSM footprint.